WAF Operation Guide

 Figure 1 shows the procedure.
 Table 1 describes the procedure.

-**Figure 1** Procedure for using WAF
+**Figure 1** Process of using WAF

-Figure 1 Procedure for using WAF
+Figure 1 Process of using WAF

 Table 1 Procedure for using WAF